shehuj/aws_monitoring_and_logging_pipeline-TF/README.md

 # monitoring_and_logging_pipeline-TF
-AWS monitoirng and logging pipeline with AWS core services.
+AWS automated monitoirng and logging pipeline with AWS core services using terraform.